-All about Social Enterprise
+All about social enterprise

 Social enterprises are businesses which trade for a social or environmental purpose.
 There are more than 131,000 social enterprises in the UK, with a collective turnover of £78 billion and employing around 2.3 million people.
 Social enterprises demonstrate a better way to do business, one that prioritises benefit to people and planet and uses the majority of any profit to further their mission.
 Social enterprises contribute to reducing economic inequality, improving social justice and to environmental sustainability.